madatoo/plantarium-ms3/README.md

 The images authors are:

-- Alexander Schimmeck
+- Alexander Schimmeck,
-- Waldemar Brandt
+- Waldemar Brandt,
-- Zoe Schaeffer
+- Zoe Schaeffer,
-- Darren Nunis
+- Darren Nunis,
-- Nicolette Meade
+- Nicolette Meade,

+if someone isn't mention here - in file name is the surname and source.

 # Acknowledgements